nasa/content-guide/_pages/introduction/how-to-use-this-guide.md

 title: How to use this guide
 ---

-## Introduction
+## Welcome to the NASA Content Guide

-The NASA Content Guide is designed to help NASA web content writers create information that’s easy to understand, find, and access.
+The NASA Content Guide is designed to help web content writers create information that’s easy to understand, find, and access.

 Sometimes government websites talk _at_ readers rather than _to_ or _with_ them, which may convey an unfriendly or distant tone.
 Or the website is written in "governmentese," leaving a reader frustrated or not knowing where they can find more information.
 As a web writer, perhaps you have wondered, "Do I capitalize that word?," or "How do I write in the active voice?," or similar questions?
 This guide takes these things into account and also references other styleguides and best practices for you to explore.